 In addition, documentation folders prepared by the ITS can be viewed, among them prison records, lists regarding the number assignments in the concentration camps as well as National Socialist place listings.

 At the moment the library is being re-organized.
-Beginning in summer 2016 an online catalogue for internet research will be available.
+In future an online catalogue for internet research will be available.
 Integration into the online catalogue of the Workers Union of the Memorial Site Libraries (Arbeitsgemeinschaft der Gedenkstättenbibliotheken - AGGB) as well as into other common catalogues will follow.